sergeycherepanov/homebrew-docker-virtualbox/README.md

 ```bash
 docker-machine-init initialize
 ```
-> This is will download, create and configure the VirtualBox based machine
+> This is will download, create and configure the VirtualBox based machine if no machine was configured before

 ### Start the docker-virtualbox service